 Cut Programs or Free Up Budget?

 Schools continue to say that they need to reduce the budget, but, what they really need is waste reduction.
 Instead of cutting programs, they should find ways to increase their budgets by cleaning up their inefficient processes.
-They can do this using a Lean Six Sigma approach.
+They can learn how to do this by attending a Lean Six Sigma class.

 Instead of cutting programs, they should find ways to increase their budgets by cleaning up their inefficient processes.